 Tip: tuck a few CDs into your child’s stocking to go with their new CD player!

 Violin Starter Set

 Give your child the gift of music with this violin starter set!
-This set includes a quality violin with bow (available in 3 sizes: 1/8, 1/4th or a full 4/4 violin), carrying case, rosin, cloth, and eMedia My Violin CD-ROM (compatible with Windows or Mac). eMedia’s beginner violin guides you through the core elements of violin playing in over 160 lessons.
+This set includes a quality violin with bow (available in 3 sizes: 1/8, 1/4th or a full 4/4 violin), carrying case, rosin, and cloth.

 Sunshine (age 10) is currently playing a 1/4 size violin.
 She’s been playing for almost 4 years now (since Grade 1).
 She asked us for a violin for about a year before she started lessons, but I put it off because I didn’t know a teacher.
 I wish I had seen this set back then!